-The TeraGrid[6], for example, is a system which provides more than 750 Teraflop of compute resources, more than 30 Petabyte of storage, and high performance network connections.
+The TeraGrid[9], for example, is a system which provides more than 750 Teraflops of compute resources, more than 30 Petabyte of storage, and high performance network connections.
 Resources are administrated by individual TeraGrid sites.
 The infrastructure is based on open source software which implements (at least some) open standards.
-TeraGrid's 'native' system interface is increasingly complemented by a number of application oriented 'Science Gateways'.
-That is a typical and interesting development: the powerful but complex system interfaces are wrapped and abstracted by domain specific portals, which provide a limited, but simpler interface to the end-users.
+TeraGrid's native system interface is increasingly complemented by a number of application oriented Science Gateways - whereby the powerful but complex native system interfaces are wrapped and abstracted by domain specific portals, which provide a limited, but simpler interface to the end-users.

 The TeraGrid is a General Purpose Grid, as its interfaces provide access to a wide variety of capabilities, and does not limit the usage of the Grid resources for a specific application domain.
-In contrast to general purpose Grids, Narrow Grids (i.e. domain specific Grids) provide more focused services and interfaces.
+In contrast to general purpose Grids, Narrow Grids (i.e. domain specific Grids) provide more focused services and interfaces2.
 For example, the Cern Data Grid aims to create a Grid with the ability to store and distribute large amounts of data, with less emphasis on high performance computing.
-A number of high level services have been created to provide that functionality on top of a general purpose Grid, effectively limiting its semantic capability, but increasing its ease-of-use for the target domain of distributed data management.
+A number of high-level services have been created to provide the required functionality on top of a general purpose Grid, effectively limiting its semantic capability, but increasing its ease-of-use for the target domain of distributed data management.